9 Eco-Dive Resorts in Fiji for a Sustainable Scuba Trip to Polynesia

 Volivoli Beach Resort

-Best eco-friendly dive resort in north Viti Levu
+Best eco-friendly dive resort in northern Viti Levu

 Perched on the northern tip of Viti Levu is this highly-rated Fiji dive resort.
 It offers access to more than 90 incredible scuba sites in the nutrient-rich waters of the Bligh Water (Vatu-I-Ra Passage).